operator-playground-io/Keycloak-Operator-tile/tutorials/secure-node-application.md

 	- Create an Keycloak cluster.
 	- Login to Keycloak Admin Console.
 	- Create a realm with name 'myrealm'.

+	- Create 'app-user' role if does not exist.
+Click on Roles, click on Add role button.
+Enter 'app-user' as the name of the new role.

-	- Create an a user.
+	- Create an user.
 You will need the user name and password to log in into the application.
+Assign 'app-user' role to the new user.
+To do this click on 'Role mappings', select 'app-user' role from the list of available roles and click on 'Add selected'.

 	- Create a client with name 'vanilla'.
 Use the following URL: http://##DNS.ip##:30300

 Once you complete the above steps, proceed with following steps to execute the sample application.